jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/jsk_pepper_startup/README.md

 % For network_interface variable, please check `ifconfig` for the interface name your PC uses.

+% You can play audio stream from Pepper's audio ROS topic.
+Please see [here](https://github.com/jsk-ros-pkg/jsk_robot/pull/1073) for more details.

 % In order to confirm if ROS-Pepper is booting, please check with rviz.

 ```